Exoblade-dev/Exoblade-dev/README.md

 ### 📌 Pinned Projects (Tip)

-> You can manually **pin repos** like your Myntra Clone, Cynthia Ugwu Clone, and Shaadi.com Clone on your profile using GitHub’s **“Customize Your Pins”** feature.
+> You can manually **pin repos** like your Myntra Clone, Cynthia Ugwu Clone, and Shaadi.com Clone on your profile using GitHub’s native **“Customize Your Pins”** feature.

 ---

 ### ⚡ Fun Fact

 - I’ve built full websites from **Figma design to code**
 - My controller gaming setup runs great even on **Intel Iris Xe**
 - I like to keep my workflow minimal but productive

 ---